wkz20042008/kf4005/SQL.md

 ## Connecting to and disconnecting from the server

-1. We can connect to the server as the root user like this:
+1. You can connect to the server as the root user like this:

      ```sh
      $ mysql -u root -p